 Christopher Tupa’s Wish Book Captures Pre-Christmas Toy Anticipation

-Posted 3 months ago by Tim Briscoe in Art, Books, Toys
+Posted 3 years ago by Tim Briscoe Art, Books, Toys

 For a kid, the period between Thanksgiving and Christmas has to be the most excruciatingly slow time of year.
 It’s a never-ending wait to see what toys will be you under the tree come Christmas morning.
 When I was little, I would spend this time making wish lists and browsing through the toy pages of the store catalogs.
 I’d revise my list again and again in hopes of getting the perfect mix of loot.